meyusufdemirci/DeveloperMentorship/README.md

 - Always have a side project besides your work at the office.
 You are free to integrate new features into your project because you are the boss!
 - Internet has a lot of qualified articles, benefit them!
 Make 15 mins reading time every day just before starting the work
 - Build open-source projects even if they are small ones.
 Publish them to everyone in the package management systems.
 [Example side project ideas for iOS development](https://github.com/demirciy/ExampleProjectIdeas)

+### Architectures
+In software frameworks, mostly the most important subject is the architecture of the software.
+The most two known architectures are MVC and MVVM.
+- MVC: Model View Controller
+  - Model: stores data such as UserModel, MovieModel.
+It mostly represents the data that fetched from backend
+  - View: the part the end-user sees.
+It is also the view part of the controller
+  - Controller: the logic part of the view.
+Logic process, database communication, helper functions is stored
+- MVVM: Model View View-Model
+  - Model: the same as MVC
+  - View: the same as MVC.
+In addition, it includes the controller, not only view
+  - View Model: the logic part of the view.
+Assume that it is a helper of the controller.
+It stores the logic process in the controller, hence controller will be lighter

 ## Soft Skills
 They are the skills you need out of the technical area.
 They are essential as much as technical skills.